 Immigration and Customs Enforcement (ICE) has revealed that Juan Sanchez — a Mexican national who was recently charged for fleeing the scene of a fatal car accident — is an illegal alien and a repeat violator of U.S. immigration law, according to local reports.
 The victim’s family members say she was just days away from her 52nd birthday.

 Annette Conquering Bear, who was running an errand at a nearby Walgreens in the Denver area, was struck by a vehicle while she was crossing an intersection on December 17.
 The SUV that hit her never stopped, according to a statement from the Denver Police Department.
 A witness was able to flag down a nearby ambulance, but Conquering Bear was pronounced dead at the scene.
-A wrongful death attorney was contacted due to the circumstances.

 Law enforcement was able to locate the vehicle — a white GMC Sierra crew cab truck — later that night.
 The owner of the vehicle told police that he lent the car to a man named “Juan,” which eventually led them to the apprehension of Juan Sanchez.
 He was formally charged with vehicular homicide and fleeing the scene of the accident, and his bond is set at $500,000.